Kidnapped (1995 film)

-Kidnapped is a 1995 TV adventure drama film directed by Ivan Passer and starring Armand Assante as Highlander Alan Breck and Brian McCardie as Lowlander David Balfour.
+Kidnapped is a 1995 American adventure drama television film directed by Ivan Passer and starring Armand Assante as Highlander Alan Breck and Brian McCardie as Lowlander David Balfour.
 Among the supporting actors are Michael Kitchen and Brian Blessed.
-The film was based on the 1886 novel Kidnapped by author Robert Louis Stevenson.
-Christopher Reeve had originally been cast as Breck prior to his spinal cord injury in a horse race which left him a quadriplegic on May 27, 1995.
+The film was based on the 1886 novel Kidnapped by Robert Louis Stevenson.
+Christopher Reeve had originally been cast as Breck prior to his horse riding accident which left him paralyzed.

 The film was shot in Ireland.

 Plot

 The adaptation starts by describing a divided Scotland which is populated by Highlanders and Lowlanders who are loyal to different kings.
 Alan Breck Stewart is characterised as a leading figure of Jacobitism who tried "to keep the flame alive".
 It ends when Stewart leaves Scotland forever "to have a distinguished career in the French Army", while Balfour stays and marries a lady from the Highlands.
 Another voice-over tells they had sons who "were neither Highlanders nor Lowlanders.
 They were Scots."